isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2018-03-20-note-bysms-indranee-rajah-on-criminal-justice-reform-evidence-amendment-bil.md

 ---
-layout: post
-title: Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Criminal Justice Reform and Evidence (Amendment) Bills(Amendment) Bill
+title: 'Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Criminal Justice Reform and Evidence (Amendment) Bills(Amendment) Bill'
 permalink: /news/legal-industry-newsletter/note-bysms-indranee-rajah-on-criminal-justice-reform-evidence-amendment-bill/
-breadcrumb: Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Criminal Justice Reform and Evidence (Amendment) Bills
+breadcrumb: 'Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Criminal Justice Reform and Evidence (Amendment) Bills'
-collection_name: news

 ---

 <style>
   .image {width: 200px;}